 You must give a copy of the conjunctional arrangements to each party including the vendors.

-If the property is being sold as a result of a separation, the agent listing the property should ensure they get the signature, or at the very least an email or other written confirmation, from both vendor parties that confirms they are happy for the property to be sold by both agencies.
+If the property is being sold as a result of a separation, the agent listing the property should ensure they get signatures or at the very least an email or other written confirmation from both vendor parties to confirm they are happy for the property to be sold by both agencies.

-Approaching clients who have a sole agency with another agency
+Approaching clients who have an agreement with another agency

 Be careful not to undermine their relationship with the current listing agency — don’t make negative comments about how the property has been listed or about the listing agent.